tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 packets.
 Moreover, interference from other technologies is not modeled.
 The following details pertain to the physical layer and channel models:

+* 802.11ax is still in draft phase, not all functionalities are implemented yet
+* 802.11ax does not contain any of the high-density improvement
+* 802.11ax MU-OFDMA is not supported
+* 802.11ax can only be used with Constant rate control algorithm
+* 802.11ax only supports SU PPDU format
-* 802.11ac MU-MIMO is not supported, and no more than 4 antennas can be configured
+* 802.11ac/ax MU-MIMO is not supported, and no more than 4 antennas can be configured
-* 802.11n/ac beamforming is not supported
+* 802.11n/ac/ax beamforming is not supported
 * PLCP preamble reception is not modeled
 * PHY_RXSTART is not supported

-At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac are implemented, but there are scattered instances where some limitations in the models exist.Support for 802.11n and ac is evolving.
+At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac/ax are implemented, but there are scattered instances where some limitations in the models exist.Support for 802.11n and ac is evolving.
 Some additional details are as follows:

 * BSSBasicRateSet for 802.11b has been assumed to be 1-2 Mbit/s
 * BSSBasicRateSet for 802.11a/g has been assumed to be 6-12-24 Mbit/s
-* cases where RTS/CTS and ACK are transmitted using HT/VHT formats are not supported
+* cases where RTS/CTS and ACK are transmitted using HT/VHT/HE formats are not supported

 Design Details
 **************